skyward-er/boardcore/README.md

 ### Getting Started

-Install Python and Git (and miosix toolchain?)
+Install Python, Git and Miosix toolchain.
+Also openocd and Clang-format are reccomended.

 Clone this repo with the `--recursive` option and build everything.
 ```